Our Leadership

 Maddi is committed to delivering culturally responsive podiatry services and developing the future Aboriginal and Torres Strait Islander allied health workforce.

-Dr Stephen Corporal
+Dr Stephen Corporal, Director

 Dr Stephen Corporal is an Eastern Arrernte man on his mother’s side with family connections to many other First Nations Peoples, He was born Bwgcolman in Townsville and now lives on Jagera Country in Southeast Queensland.
 He has been around Southeast Queensland for many years and worked in and been on Boards of community organisations in the Aboriginal and Torres Strait Islander community.